Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Numerical Methods and Models

 We assume that the central engine successfully operates and the well confined outflows are produced in the vicinity of a black hole.
-We inject the plasma in the radial direction through the inner boundary with several degrees of opening angle.
+We inject the plasma in the radial direction through the inner boundary with an opening angle of several degrees.
 In this paper, we also assume that the jet luminosity depends only on the accretion rate which is estimated by the mass flows across through the inner boundary;

 where $r_{in}$ and $v^{r}$ denote the location of the inner boundary and the radial velocity of flows.
 We inject an outflow with a luminosity,